icyfrost5/icyfrost5/README.md

-- 👋 Hi, I’m Senay, or @icyfrost5
+- 👋 Hi, I’m Senay or @icyfrost5
 - 👀 I’m interested in coding, cybersecurity, and over all IT
 - 💻I code in Python, Java, HTML/CSS, and Luau/Lua
 - 🐍I an an intermediate Python coder and intermediate-advanced Lua coder.